CHS-Intro-To-Coding/Fall2018/README.md

 * can you make a triangle with each side the correct length?
 * can you draw a square?
 * can you draw that square using a "repeat" control?
-* can you draw 4 squares?
+* can you draw 4 squares? can you draw 4 squares with one move, two turns and two repeats?
 * look through the orange "Control" commands.
 5. Starting with the green flag
 * make the cat walk across the screen when you click on the green flag.